Campylobacter mucosalis

-Campylobacter mucosalis was initially isolated in 1974 by Lawson and Rowland from the lesions of porcine intestinal adenomatosis.
+Campylobacter mucosalis is a species of bacteria initially isolated in 1974 by Lawson and Rowland from the lesions of porcine intestinal adenomatosis.
 Isolated species were gram-negative, microaerophilic and curve shaped.
 These organisms resembled Campylobacter sputorum in their morphological and phenotypic characteristics and were given the name Campylobacter sputorum subsp. mucosalis.
 A study, using DNA homology experiments, found that Campylobacter sputorum subsp. mucosalis is a distinct species and is not a subspecies of C. sputorum.
 Thus, its name was changed to Campylobacter mucosalis.

 Description

 The cells are short, irregularly curved, and gram-negative and may appear as spiral forms 0.25 to 0.3 μm in diameter and 1 to 3 μm long.
 They move using a single polar flagellum.
 Coccoid bodies and filaments may be seen in older cultures.
 Colonies are 1.5 mm in diameter, circular, and raised with surfaces.
 The colonies have a dirty yellow color that is best seen by smearing a colony on a piece of white paper.
 Requires either hydrogen or formate as an electron donor for growth.
 Grows under microaerophilic conditions (6% O2, 5% CO2, 15% H2, 74% N2) where O2 serves as the electron acceptor or anaerobic with fumarate as the terminal electron acceptor.